Point Lookout: a free weekly publication of Chaco Canyon Consulting

 understanding of the problem bring

-about changes in scopein today's rapidly changing environments, we rarely know enough at the outset about these elements to provide adequate control of scope.
+in today's rapidly changing environments, we rarely know enough at the outset about these elements to provide adequate control of scope.
 Projects are now so complicated that by the time we've defined a project's scope, we need to change the definition.
 Changes in the environment, or markets, or customer expectations, or even our understanding of the problem bring about changes in scope.
 We no longer strive to control scope; we now seek to manage it.

 Augmenting project scope statements